What Is Collections Law?

 If you have received collection calls or notices of collection actions from debt collection agencies, you may want to act quickly to resolve the debts and protect your assets.
-Whether you believe you own the debt or not, it can be helpful to speak with a lawyer, as they can advise you of your options, your rights, and the legal process involved.
+Whether you believe you own the debt or not, it can be helpful to speak with a collections law attorney, as they can advise you of your options, your rights, and the legal process involved.

 Debt Collectors